 There are lots of issues when it comes to international students coming to the states.
 It’s not impossible, however.

 Canada has the closest system to the U.S., education-wise and practice-wise.
 A lot of schools actually consider Canadian undergraduate citizens as U.S. citizens.
 They will look at you as a U.S. resident for purposes of acceptance.
 Obviously, it would be different for tuition purposes.

 There are some schools that are very friendly to Canadians.
 Michigan State’s College of Osteopathic Medicine (MSUCOM) is one of them.
 I’m working with a student right now who’s in Canada.
 She’s gotten an interview at Michigan State University and another in Virginia.There are schools that are Canadian friendly.
 They may not be international friendly overall, but they're Canadian friendly.Click To Tweet

 So if you’re in Canada, you need to figure out which schools are Canadian friendly, which schools are international friendly, and which schools aren’t friendly to either.
 There’s a lot of work on your end to figure that out.
 It doesn’t mean you can’t get your education here in the U.S. It just means that there are more obstacles in your way.

 MD/PhD programs are typically easier for international students to get accepted to.
 But I wouldn’t recommend applying just because of that.
 You need to be interested in the MD/PhD path when it comes to applying and interviewing.
 It’s going to come out in your interviews whether or not it’s what you really want to do.

 [10:19] Do Great!

-If you’re on an early journey, get good grades.
-Get a good MCAT score and get everything else you need for a nice application.
+If you’re early in your premed journey, prioritize getting good grades.
+Get a good MCAT score, and get everything else you need for a nice application.
 Tell a great story in your personal statement and extracurriculars.

 DOWNLOAD FREE - Crush the MCAT with our MCAT Secrets eBook